aws/aws-eks-best-practices/content/security/docs/hosts.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/protecting-the-infrastructure.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Protecting the infrastructure (hosts)

 Inasmuch as it's important to secure your container images, it's equally important to safeguard the infrastructure that runs them.
 This section explores different ways to mitigate risks from attacks launched directly against the host.
 These guidelines should be used in conjunction with those outlined in the [Runtime Security](runtime.md) section.